 Journal as: 2 slices of whole-grain bread

-This bread is heavenly fresh from the oven, so bake it right before you plan
+This bread is heavenly fresh from the oven, so bake it right before you plan to serve it.

 1/2 cup warm water (100-110-degrees)

 1 egg yolk (reserve the white)